Port River: Ecology

+Changes over time

 Prior to European settlement of the Adelaide Plains, winter rains over the catchment of the River Torrens created large seasonal inflows of fresh water into the Reedbeds wetlands, which drained north into the Port River and south to the Patawalonga River.
 In their natural state, the interconnected creeks and channels of the Port River estuary and Barker Inlet were surrounded by mudflats, mangroves, and saltmarshes colonised by samphires.
 Many of these remain, although the water flows have changed significantly.
 Tidal movement has a substantial influence on the ecology of the estuarine area's flora and marine fauna.
 Flows occur from the north (via Outer Harbor) and south (West Lakes, which draws in seawater via an engineered tunnel at Grange).

 Since settlement and industrialisation, stormwater has caused pollution in the estuary.
 Industrial enterprises variously impacted the ecology, with nutrients boosting the growth of algal blooms, various contaminants reducing water quality.
 Temperature changes caused by effluents from gas-fired power stations at Torrens Island and Pelican Point persist.
 Sometimes high loads of solid materials have also been discharged into the river, and hyper-saline brine from adjacent saltfields.

 Since construction of the Breakout Creek outlet in 1937 to drain the Reedbeds (see above), and the closure of the former Port Adelaide Wastewater Treatment Plant with the diversion of wastewater to Bolivar Waste Water Treatment Plant in 2005, the upper reaches of the Port River now receive only limited amounts of locally derived stormwater, and are now largely marine.
 Flushing of West Lakes occurs through a one-way system that draws in seawater from the Gulf through an inlet off the coast at the southern end.
 The Lakes discharge into the upper reaches of the Port River at Ethelton.

 The water quality has improved since the reduced flows and improved quality of Bolivar sewerage, and since the closure of Penrice soda ash plant in Osborne in 2014.
 The soda ash plant was a major ammonia pollution source.

 Regular testing by the Environmental Protection Authority took place until 2008, after which only informal testing has occurred.
 In December 2016, SA Health testing showed very low counts of bacteria, enabling the annual "Long Swim" in the Inner Harbour to recommence after many decades of absence.